-- Under this definition, any function that will terminate is unflagged, so flagging will often move from function definitions to call sites. - This definition will not allow an unchecked use of an optional value to be flagged, for example if we define function g() if f() then return 5 else return nil end then a strict type system can flag 1 + g() but a nonstrict one cannot. - Property update of tables in languages like Luau always succeeds (the property is inserted if it did not exist), which interacts badly with compositional analysis.
-For example, if module A exports a table $t = \{p = 5\}$, module B assumes t.p is a number, and module C sets t.p = false, then we cannot flag C since the assignment will succeed, and we cannot flag A or B without some whole-program analysis. - The natural formulation of function types in a nonstrict setting is that of [?]: if $f: T \to U$ and $f(v) \to^ w$ then v: T and w: U. This formulation is covariant in T, not contavariant.
+- Under this definition, any function that will terminate is unflagged, so flagging will often move from function definitions to call sites. - This definition will not allow an unchecked use of an optional value to be flagged, for example if f(): number? (meaning f may optionally return a number) then a strict type system can flag 1 + f() but a nonstrict one cannot. - Property update of tables in languages like Luau always succeeds (the property is inserted if it did not exist), and so functions which update properties cannot be flagged. - Does nonstrict typing require whole program analysis, to find all the possible types a property might be updated with? - The natural formulation of function types in a nonstrict setting is that of [?]: if $f: T \to U$ and $f(V) \to^ W$ then V: T and W: U. This formulation is covariant in T, not contavariant; what impact does this have?

-Related work: success types [?] and incorrectness logic [?].
+Related work: success types [3] and incorrectness logic [7].